Mark Goudeau: Documents release

 Phoenix police released hundreds of pages of documents that detailed their investigation into the Baseline Killer.
 The paperwork obtained by ABC15 News revealed that police had at least 10 names of possible suspects that they had looked into, and that they had already ruled out some of those people.
 The 20,000 pages of police reports were primarily of other suspects with very little mention of Mark Goudeau.
 The documents revealed information on nine cases ranging from a double homicide to sexual assaults, robberies and kidnappings.
 The new information included police reports and narratives that described where and who police were looking at in the investigation.
 They also discussed investigative leads; however, much of the information was redacted.

 According to the documents, the Baseline Killer posed as a homeless person in one incident, pushing a shopping cart toward a woman in a parking lot near 32nd Street and Thomas Road.
 He forced himself into her car and told her to perform oral sex upon him or he would kill her.
 She fought him off, the records said.
 In that incident, the man believed to be the Baseline Killer was wearing gloves, a mask and clothing that covered his entire body.
-The records show police worked to obtain partial hand prints, DNA and ballistics reports to build their case; but those results were blacked out on the paperwork.
+The records show police worked to obtain partial hand prints, DNA and ballistics reports to build their case; but those results were redacted/blacked out on the paperwork.

 False confession

 While being interviewed by police in Kentucky on a burglary case, James Dewayne Mullins claimed responsibility for the murder of Georgia Thompson on September 8, 2005.
 Mullins told police he shot Thompson as she attempted to rob him outside the Scottsdale strip club where she worked.
 However, Thompson's body was found almost 10 mi away in Tempe at her apartment complex.
 Police do not believe she was killed elsewhere.

 Mullins changed his story when police definitively linked the homicide to the Baseline Killer.
-Since then, he has told police that he was not in Arizona.
+He told police that he was not in Arizona.
 Mullins denies any involvement in Thompson's death.
 On August 3, 2006, murder charges against Mullins were dropped.
 Authorities stated that Mullins had caused a significant diversion of resources during the hunt for the genuine killer.